hexbatch/apple-core/layer-docs/layers-overview.md

 # Contracts
 [contracts.md](f-transactions/contracts.md)
-Deals with the selling, terms, and use of token types
+Deals with the selling, terms, and use of element types

 # Transactions
 [transactions.md](f-transactions/transactions.md)
-The transaction layer changes ownership of tokens after an agreement between two or more people.
+The transaction layer changes ownership of elements after an agreement between two or more people.
 Transactions can be in many parts and swap more than one owner.
 All have to succeed for the ownership to be changed for any

 # Auditing